ka3sh/AWS-Learning/README.md

 Then in next you have to select a Blueprint.
 Select Empty function for this example and click Finish.
-So in this way we ahve created simple AWS Lambda Project.
+So in this way we have created simple AWS Lambda Project.